keniets/kenietsmap/README.md

 You may rename map folder, then run "npm run build" and this change will appear in ui routes file and index.html file.
 You must rename just one folder at a time and then run "npm run build".
+After renaming restart the server by means of "ionic serve".

 To add some labels to a map, assemble all labels in labels.geojson and put into a map subfolder.
 Then run "npm run build" and use variable _labels in any place of your application.